finarioapp/api/README.md

 The API uses JSON over HTTPS to allow you to build applications capable of using or adding Finario data in your application.

+API access is only available with the Enterprise Edition.

 ***

 ## Checklist